Top 10 Ways Banks Can Use CRM to Increase Customer Retention

 Whereas the next best product concept uses an algorithm to determine a customer’s most relevant next product need, a well-designed bank CRM system will offer recommendations of complimentary products to customers, based on product relationships configured by a CRM administrator.
 This provides personnel with additional opportunities to interact with customers and grow their product mix – I see your CD is expiring next month…are you aware of our recent CD rate increases?

 7. Execute Tailored Marketing Campaigns

-Through integration with an automated platform, such as ClickDimensions, marketing departments can create highly customized e-mail campaigns to increase customer awareness, reinforce brand integrity, and inform customers of products and promotions straight from CRM.
-With the ability to segment, score, and analyze customer data, banks can offer targeted communications regarding:
+Through integration with an automated platform, such as ClickDimensions, marketing departments can create highly customized e-mail campaigns to increase customer awareness, reinforce brand integrity, and inform customers of products and promotions straight from your CRM for banking.
+With the ability to segment, score, and analyze customer data, you can offer targeted communications regarding:

 - Rate changes

 Communicating targeted information, based on a customer’s life situation and current financial needs, increases the likelihood of engagement.

 Over the past few years banks have been busy building rich CRM databases that enable them to better understand their customers.
 The next evolution of business intelligence involves deep analysis of existing data to identify trends, predict customer behavior, and proactively take action.
 For example, a predictive analytics engine can assess years of customer turnover data to help identify customers on the verge of leaving for a competitor well before it happens.
 Customers displaying behaviors that typically result in the end of a banking relationship can be flagged in CRM, providing valuable time to reach out and retain.

 Whether by phone or in person, customers will often need to interact with multiple employees regarding a product or issue.
 Modern bank CRM systems include powerful collaboration functionality that empowers banking teams to seamlessly collaborate on customer issues, sales opportunities and referrals, improving overall customer service.
 Some examples of providing a smooth transition for customers include: